palantir/conjure/readme.md

    and with identical options to `default-auth`.
 To override the default and remove auth from an endpoint, use `none`.
  * `returns`: a valid Conjure type (`binary` not allowed)
+ * `docs`: a standard string and generally treated throughout rendering as Markdown.
  * `args`: a map of argument names (typically in camel case) to argument definitions, where an argument may use the short-hand form: